-Healthy and delicious oat almond banana bars , great for breakfast, snacks or dessert!
-They are vegan, oil-free, gluten-free and added sugar-free (except for the chocolate chips).
+Healthy and delicious vegan oat almond banana bars are great for breakfast, snacks or dessert!
+They are oil-free, gluten-free and added sugar-free (except for the chocolate chips).
 Only 5 ingredients, too!

 Healthy, Easy Delicious Banana Bars